PHI-10010 - 10 Problems of Philosophy

 This module will introduce students to ten of the most fundamental philosophical problems, and the distinctive way that philosophers approach these problems.
 Students will acquire a basic understanding of the problems themselves, and the views taken on them by major philosophers.
 Students will learn to critically assess the various philosophical positions and arguments, and will be encouraged to develop their own personal views.
 The course incorporates metaphysical problems concerning Free Will and Determinism, Personal Identity, Time, Universals, and Consciousness, as well as epistemological problems concerning Knowledge, Scepticism, and Induction, and problems of philosophical logic concerning Existence.

 The ten topic-based lectures are accompanied by ten weekly meetings of small seminar groups.
-Six of the seminars are devoted to discussion of the topics covered by the module, with quizzes and small group presentations incorporated for the development of oral presentation and team-work skills, all of which are either formatively self- or peer-assessed or summatively assessed through the portfolio.
-Two of the seminars are dedicated to University-level study such as library and research skills, planning and writing an essay, and two of the seminars are devoted to group exercises, namely tutor-assessed group presenations, and peer-assessment of portfolios.
+The seminars are devoted to discussion of the topics covered by the module, with quizzes and small group presentations incorporated for the development of oral presentation and team-work skills, all of which are either formatively self- or peer-assessed or summatively assessed through the portfolio.
+Two of the seminars are dedicated to University-level study such as library and research skills, planning and writing an essay, and group exercises.

 Aims